St. Matthew Baptist Church

-St. Matthew Baptist Church came from Friendship Baptist Church of Stratford through it's Founding Pastor, Rev. Aaron M. Best.
-Pastor Best began his discipleship at Friendship Baptist Church of Stratford in January 2003.
-As God called him closer to the ministry, he became an Associate minister of Friendship Baptist Church for seven years, from August 2008 to May 2015 before the Lord called him out to plant a new ministry to be called St. Matthew Baptist Church.
+St. Matthew Baptist Church was birthed out of Friendship Baptist Church of Stratford under the leadership of its Founding Pastor, Reverend Aaron M. Best.
+Reverend Best began his discipleship at Friendship Baptist Church in January 2003.
+As he continued to grow in his calling to ministry, he was licensed and later served faithfully as an Associate Minister for seven years, from August 2008 through May 2015.
+Following this period of service and discernment, Reverend Best answered God’s call to establish a new ministry, which became St. Matthew Baptist Church.

-JUNE 14, 2015: St Matthew Baptist Church launched at the Bridgeport Holiday Inn in the Bridgeport Room.
-The Founder and Senior Pastor, Rev. Aaron Best, delivered his first sermon as Senior Pastor.
-The Scripture was Matthew 4:18-23 NKJV and the sermon topic was " Are Your Going To Do It Or What?"
-Sis Judy Geyer joined the church on that day, becoming the first disciple of St. Matthew Baptist Church.
-Sis.
-Alona James served as the first usher and Sis.
-Brittany Stewart served as the first Director of Music
+On June 14, 2015, St. Matthew Baptist Church officially launched at the Holiday Inn in Bridgeport, Connecticut, in the Bridgeport Room.
+The Founder and Senior Pastor, Rev. Aaron Best, delivered his inaugural sermon as Senior Pastor.
+The sermon was based on Matthew 4:18–23 (NKJV) and was titled, “Are You Going to Do It or What?”
+On that historic day, Sister Judy Geyer united with the church, becoming the first disciple of St. Matthew Baptist Church.
+Sister Alona James served as the church’s first usher, and Sister Brittany Stewart served as the inaugural Director of Music.

 NOVEMBER 2015: St. Matthew Baptist Church outreach launched its First Annual Thanksgiving Turkey Drive that fed 78 families in the Bridgeport community.